CheeloHamududu/MerchantCard/README.md

 Promotional Features: Incorporate promotional features, such as discounts and loyalty programs, to incentivize customer engagement.

 Contributing
 Contributions are welcome!
-Please follow our contribution guidelines.
+Please follow the contribution guidelines.

 License
 This project is licensed under the MIT License.